-- 1. Promote a safe, orderly and stimulating BOCES environment, supporting active teaching and learning. - Review with BOCES administrators the policies of the board and state and federal laws relating to BOCES operations and management. - 3.
-Inform the board about educational trends relating to student discipline. - Work to create instructional programs that minimize problems of misconduct and are sensitive to student and teacher needs. - 5.
+- 4. Review with BOCES administrators the policies of the Board and state and federal laws relating to BOCES operations and management. - 5.
+Inform the Board about educational trends relating to student discipline. - 6.
+Work to create instructional programs that minimize problems of misconduct and are sensitive to student and teacher needs. - 7.
 Work with BOCES administrators in enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly.